pitworker/portfolio/public/content/gml-pinball/gml-pinball-text.md

 Built in Unity on the Multimorphic pinball framework, the machines' software handled the game logic, scoring, timing, controls for all the machine's mechanical components and lighting, in-game animations, and the between-game resting state.

 As software lead on the project, my primary focus was on software architecture, developing the game's state machine, high-score tracking, and game start/end mechanics, as well as overseeing the rest of the software development.
-I also acted as the onsite software developer for the project's installation and wrote any needed bug fixes during the testing and activation phases.
+I also acted as the onsite software support for the project's installation and wrote any needed bug fixes during the testing and activation phases.